Framing Time & Acceleration

 Image: Craig J. Copi

-The full moon feels like the start-point of time to me—the foot pressed to the brake all the way—where the exploding force and the opposing force are both at their highest.
+The full moon feels like the start-point to me—the foot pressed all the way to the brake—where the exploding force and the opposing force are both at their highest.

 The new moon feels like the opposite—the foot lifted all the way off the brake—where the exploding force and the opposing force are both at their lowest.